raghav1183/End-to-end-encryption-using-Diffie-Hellman-with-Arduino/README.md

 # ABOUT THE PROJECT

-Implement end to end encrypted
-communication between two Arduino Nano(or any Arduino supported microcontroller boards) using UART.
+Implement end to end encrypted communication between two Arduino Nanos(or any Arduino supported microcontrollers/boards) using UART.
 All code is written from scratch with no libraries used for encryption.

 # Build